About job shadowing

 Things to discuss ahead of time with your student.

-Help your student to make the most of their job shadow experience by reviewing answers to the following questions with them when you connect to confirm the job shadow visit:
+Help your student to make the most of their job shadow experience by reviewing answers to the following questions with them when you connect to confirm the job shadow meeting:

-- Is there a dress code they must follow?
+- Is there a dress code they must follow (if they are participating in online meetings, etc.)?

 - Is there a confidentiality agreement or any other forms they will need to sign?